codius-deprecated/codius-cli/README.md

 codius serve
 ```

-Your contract is now running at `localhost:2634`.
+You should see an message like `Localhost server listening on port: 8000` meaning your application is now running at `localhost:8000`.
 Go ahead and open it in a browser!

-### Uploading contracts
+### Uploading applications

-**Warning, this functionality is still heavily under development.**
+#### Localhost

-You can upload contracts to Codius hosts.
+You can upload applications to Codius hosts.
 First, let's set up a local Codius host:

 ``` sh
 git clone https://github.com/codius/codius-host